Stroke & Vascular Disorders

 • Intra-arterial recanalization is effective in patients with large artery occlusion due to myxoma embolization. |

-Left atrial myxoma was first described in the 19th century (71) and was diagnosed by angiocardiography in 1952 (73).
-The first surgical excision occurred 3 years later (29).
+Left atrial myxoma was first described in the 19th century (76) and was diagnosed by angiocardiography in 1952 (79).
+The first surgical excision occurred three years later (30).

-The first nonembolic dermatologic manifestation of atrial myxomas was described in 1973 as the nevus, atrial myxoma, myxoid neurofibromata, and ephelides or endocrine hyperactivity (NAME syndrome).
-Later, it was described as the lentigines, atrial myxoma, and blue nevi (LAMB syndrome), and Carney complex (atrial myxoma associated with multiple neoplasia lentigines) was reported (49).
-Sneddon syndrome, which commonly presents with a livedo-type rash and diffuse cerebrovascular disease, has also been associated with atrial myxoma (139).
+The first non-embolic dermatologic manifestation of atrial myxoma was described in 1973 as the nevus, atrial myxoma, myxoid neurofibromata, and ephelides or endocrine hyperactivity (NAME syndrome).
+Later, it was described as the lentigines, atrial myxoma, and blue nevi (LAMB syndrome); Carney complex (atrial myxoma associated with multiple neoplasia lentigines) was also reported (51).
+Sneddon syndrome, which commonly presents with a livedo-type rash and diffuse cerebrovascular disease, has also been associated with atrial myxoma (152).

-The following are the 3 ways in which atrial myxomas manifest:
+The following are the three ways in which atrial myxomas manifest:

 • embolization | |